tilezen/vector-datasource/docs/attribution.md

 # Attribution

-Attribution is required for using Mapzen's hosted vector tile service as well as for many of our data providers.
+Attribution is required for most of our data providers.
 Example language is provided below, but you are responsible for researching each project to follow their license terms.
-More details are available on the [Data Sources](data-sources.md) and the [Mapzen rights](https://mapzen.com/rights) pages.
+More details are available on the [Data Sources](data-sources.md) page and at [Mapzen rights](https://mapzen.com/rights) for the hosted service.

+***Required attribution:***

+> © OpenStreetMap contributors, Who's On First

 ***Required attribution for Mapzen's hosted service:***